Purchase V.A.T. Free (A.I.P.S.)

 3. The instrument must be used at school or the at local authority least once a week

-Under this scheme, parents can purchase instruments at an Educational Discounted Price, so should they wish to return the instrument they may do so within 6 months with a guaranteed return of upto 90% of the purchase price.
+The A.I.P.S. can be combined with the Guaranteed Buy Back Scheme where parents can purchase instruments at the Educational Discounted Price, so should they wish to return the instrument they may do so within 6 months with a guaranteed return of up to 90% of the purchase price.
 In conjunction with the Assisted Instrument Purchase Scheme, parents and pupils can afford better quality instruments, which would further enrich the musical life of the school.

 I would like to turn first to the question of why the scheme applies only to LEA-maintained schools.
 Local authorities are refunded any VAT they incur in delivering their non-business statutory activities, including the provision of education.
 The object of this is to prevent VAT falling as a burden on local taxation.